matthewdowney/TogglPy/README.md

-#TogglPy
+# TogglPy
 TogglPy is a python library for interacting with the [Toggl API](https://github.com/toggl/toggl_api_docs).

-#This fork:
+# This fork:
 Includes an example script, run.py, which you can either use as-is or as a starter for your own command line Toggl time reporting app.
-Make sure to set your API key, workspace ID and user agent at the top of the script before running it.
+Make sure to set your API key, workspace ID and user agent to the credentials.py file first.

-##Output format and example output:
+## Output format and example output:

-###Output format:
+### Output format:
 N entries
 Total hours: X

 Client Name